Ligaments of the Uterus

 The uterus, the compartment where every single individual in the past and present has developed and those in the foreseeable future will start to do so.
 It is the place where organ systems and a recognizable form start to form.
 In other words, it is the place where everyone becomes a human.
 The uterus is one of the major components of the female reproductive system, which is located within the pelvic cavity.
 The other major components of this system are the ovaries, uterine tubes, vagina, clitoris and the greater vestibular glands.

 The uterus is a hollow organ situated in the midline within the lesser pelvis between the bladder and the rectum.
 The uterine tubes project laterally from the superior aspect of the uterus while the vagina joins inferiorly.
 Its thick and muscular walls aid the expulsion of the fetus during childbirth.
 Inside the uterus is a small cavity that looks like a slit if viewed laterally and an inverted triangle if examined anteriorly.
 A fetus is very big compared to a non-gravid uterus and one can appreciate this organ and the size of its cavity if a little perspective is introduced in the picture.
 A non pregnant female has a uterus the size of a tennis ball but half its thickness.
 In contrast, a pregnant woman right before birth has the uterus the size of a watermelon.
 The size expands five times while the volume 500 times.
 This organ is anteverted in relation to the vagina and anteflexed in relation to the cervix.
 These two characteristics cause the uterus to be tipped and flexed in an anterosuperior direction, resulting in it being positioned over the bladder in a nearly transverse plane.
 Imagine the vagina and uterus forming a slightly tilted capital P in a sagittal section of the female pelvis.
-This organ is divided into two parts, the body and the cervix, which are supported by several ligaments and pelvic muscles.
+This organ is divided into three parts, the body, the isthmus and the cervix, which are supported by several ligaments and pelvic muscles.

 Ligaments of the uterus